 We keep hearing that people don’t read anymore.
 But I call bullshit.
 Even as video creeps (or charges) into the forefront of marketing efforts, good copy is as important as ever.
 From scripts to taglines, and oh the social copy — there’s little that sets us apart from our competition more than carefully crafted language.
 You know, the kind that people forget about, like your company’s FAQ section, the website copy that directs your users down the marketing funnel, and those magic emails that get people to open, click through, and maybe even buy.

 So why are you here?
-Because you’re wondering whether or not you need a digital asset management (DAM) platform.
+Because you’re wondering whether or not you need a Digital Asset Management (DAM) platform.
 Or maybe you’re just wondering what the heck a DAM is.
 If the latter, here’s a good read for you.
 If the former, I’ll make my case for why copywriters need DAM below.

 Let me be honest and say that before I came to work at a DAM company, I had never heard of DAM.
-And my first thought upon researching Brandfolder was, “Can’t I just use G-Drive for that?”
+And my first thought upon researching Brandfolder was, “Can’t I just use Google drive for that?”
 But then I got distracted by three emails from marketing colleagues asking where we were on X campaign, what the status was on the launch copy for Y campaign, and if I could grant them access to Z document.

 “If only there were a way for them to answer these questions themselves!”
 I yelled to the heavens.
 Well, there is and it’s called DAM.
 Why do copywriters need DAM?
 Because it allows your colleagues and clients to see exactly where you are with your work.
 Whether you’re collaborating with designers on a full creative campaign or simply working through about a thousand lines of social copy, you can upload it all to your DAM.